 (3) Verifier Accreditation Application.
 To apply for accreditation as a verifier, the applicant shall submit the following documentation to the Executive Officer:

-(A) Evidence demonstrating the minimum education background required to act as a verifier for ARB.
+(A) Evidence demonstrating the minimum education background required to act as a verifier for CARB.
 Minimum education background means that the applicant has either:

 1. A bachelors level college degree or equivalent in science, technology, business, statistics, mathematics, environmental policy, economics, or financial auditing; or